Santa Ana, Manila

 Santa Ana is a district in the City of Manila, Philippines.
 It is located on the city's southeast, bordering the cities of Mandaluyong and Makati in the east, the city districts of Paco and Pandacan in the west, and Santa Mesa in the north.
 It is part of the 6th congressional district of Manila, with thirty-five barangays.
-Based on the 2020 national census, the Philippine Statistics Authority reports that the district has a population of 203,598.
+Based on the 2020 national census, the Philippine Statistics Authority reported that the district had a population of 203,598.

 Etymology

 When the Catholic missionaries asked the natives the name of the area, they pointed to the banks of the Pasig River.
 The locals responded with "sapa" or the Tagalog word for marshes, thinking they were referring to the terrain instead of the place name.

 The Franciscan missionaries henceforth dedicated the district to Saint Anne, the mother of the Blessed Virgin Mary, and called it Santa Ana de Sapa ("Saint Anne of the Marshes").
+The first part, Santa Ana, is Spanish for such saint.

 History

-The original name of Santa Ana before the arrival of the Spanish conquistadors was Namayan, a small settlement whose last recorded rulers were Lakan Tagkan or Lacantagean, and his wife Queen Buwan or Bouan ("Moon").
-The Muslim kingdom’s domain stretched from what is now Mandaluyong, Makati, Pasay, and the Manila districts of Pandacan and Pandacan.
+The original name of Santa Ana before the arrival of the Spanish conquistadors was Sapa, a territory ruled by the polity of Namayan, a small settlement whose last recorded rulers were Lakantagkan, and his wife Buwan ("moon").
+The kingdom’s domain stretched from what is now Mandaluyong, Makati, Pasay, and the Manila districts of Pandacan and Paco.

-The Spaniards established settlements in Santa Ana that served as the seat of Namayan, with the area awarded to the Franciscan missionaries.
+The Spaniards established settlements under the jurisdiction of Santa Ana, with the area awarded to the Franciscan missionaries.
 They were the first to establish a mission beyond the walls of Intramuros, the Spanish colonial seat of power in Manila, in 1578.
-The church as it stands today was first built in 1720 and is known as the National Shrine of Our Lady of the Abandoned (Nuestra Senora de los Desamparados).
+The church as it stands today was first built in 1720 and is known as the National Shrine of Our Lady of the Abandoned (Nuestra Señora de los Desamparados).

 Edmund Roberts visited Santa Ana in 1832, writing about it in his travelogue, Embassy to the Eastern Courts of Cochin-China, Siam, and Muscat.